danielabar/meblog/src/markdown/nomad-tips-and-tricks.md

 ### Resiliency

-This one is not so much a tip, rather a summary of important stanzas in the jobspec file to understand in order to achieve application resiliency.

-One of the many benefits of using an orechestration tool like Nomad is it can handle updates and failures gracefully without manual intervention.
+This one is not so much a tip, rather a summary of important stanzas in the jobspec file.
+One of the many benefits of using an orchestration tool like Nomad is it can handle updates and failures gracefully without manual intervention.
 In order to take advantage of these features, you must understand and make use of the following stanzas in the job spec file.

-TBD: English sentence example for each with hcl

-* `update` Specifies update strategy Nomad uses when deploying a new version of the task group. i.e. when `nomad job run path/to/nomad_job_spec_file` is run.
+[update](https://www.nomadproject.io/docs/job-specification/update) Specifies update strategy Nomad uses when deploying a new version of the task group. i.e. when `nomad job run path/to/jobspec` is run.
+For example, perform rolling updates 3 at a time and wait until all tasks for an allocation are running and their Consul health checks are passing for at least 10 seconds before considering the allocation healthy.

-* `restart` Specifies strategy for Nomad to restart failed tasks on the same node (eg: attempt 2 restarts within 30 minutes, delay 15s between each restart, and don't try anymore restarts after those are exhausted).
+[restart](https://www.nomadproject.io/docs/job-specification/restart) Specifies strategy for Nomad to restart failed tasks on the same nomad client.
+For example, if the application server has crashed, attempt 2 restarts within 30 minutes, delay 15s between each restart, and don't try anymore restarts after those are exhausted.

-* `check_restart` Specifies how Nomad should restart a task that is not yet failing, but has become unresponsive or otherwise unhealthy.
+[check_restart](https://www.nomadproject.io/docs/job-specification/check_restart) Specifies how Nomad should restart a task that is not yet failing, but has become unresponsive or otherwise unhealthy.
 Works together with Consul health checks.
 Nomad restarts tasks when a health check has failed.

-* `reschedule` Tells Nomad under what circumstances to reschedule failing jobs to another node (eg: after configured number of restarts, if task still not running successfully, could be issue with node such as failed hardware, kernel deadlocks, etc.).
+For example, restart the Redis task after its health check has failed 3 consecutive times, and wait 90 seconds after restarting the task to resume health checking.

+[reschedule](https://www.nomadproject.io/docs/job-specification/reschedule) This handles the case where the specified number of restarts have been attempted and the task still isn't running.
+This suggests the issue could be with the Nomad client such as a hardware failure or kernel deadlock.
+The `reschedule` stanza is used to specify details for rescheduling a failing task to another nomad client.
+For example, reschedule the task group an unlimited number of times and increase the delay between subsequent attempts exponentially, with a starting delay of 30 seconds up to a maximum of 1 hour.

-* `migrate` When a node needs to come out of service, it gets marked for draining and Nomad will no longer schedule tasks on that node.
-Nomad will migrate all existing jobs to other nodes.
-This stanza specifies the strategy for migrating tasks off of draining nodes.
-Not needed for jobs with `count` 1 because the single instance will bemigrated immediately.
+[migrate](https://www.nomadproject.io/docs/job-specification/migrate) When a Nomad client needs to come out of service, it gets marked for draining and tasks will no longer be scheduled on it.
+Then Nomad will migrate all existing jobs to other clients.
+The `migrate` stanza specifies the strategy for migrating tasks off of draining nodes.
+For example, migrate one allocation at a time, and mark migrated allocations healthy once all their tasks are running and associated health checks are passing for 10 seconds or more within a 5 minute deadline.

 ### Prestart hook for Rails migrations